jaberkro/temperature_display/README.md

 # temperature_display
-Creating a weather display using the observer pattern, MQTT, Arduino and a LiquidCrystal display
+Creating a weather display using Raspberry Pi, Arduino, Serial, MQTT and a LiquidCrystal display